 Conservation of our resources is a fundamental aspect of sustainability.
 Going trayless means that when we go through food lines in the cafeterias, or elsewhere, we do so without a tray.
-Being trayless conserves food, and the water that it takes to wash the tray.
+Being trayless conserves food as well as the water needed to wash the trays.

 - Direct deposit requirement for most payroll and reimbursement transactions

 - Use of the TU Portal for important paperwork

 - Mandatory online completion of Human Resources’ Monthly Leave form